 (8) None of our cats are permitted to be adopted as “gifts” for another person or “surprises” to other family members or friends.
 We normally require all family members to be involved in the selection process, even though only one person in the family may be the primary caretaker.
-With young children (newborns to age 7), we will limit the selection of the feline to be from a group of cats that are at least of 7 months of age and 7 lbs.
+We prefer to not adopt to households with children aged 6 years or younger.

 Several reasons serve as the basis for the above.
 This process is to help us be sure we made the right choice when the feline leaves our care forever.

 (1) One reason is to give assurance that the transition into a home will be done with complete acceptance and understanding and minimize the stress on the feline.
 We want everyone in the household to be aware of the personality, behavior patterns, health risks, responsibilities involved, and terms of the Adoption Contract.
 Cats are easily stressed and it is best for the cat if the family is fully prepared and work together to enable the feline to be as comfortable as possible.